 Triangulation is a term taken from navigation and land surveying that refers to the process of fixing the location of a point in space using the convergence of measurements taken from two other points.
-In the social sciences, the term has come to mean checking the conclusions drawn using one source of data against two or more other sources of data (Denzin, 1978; Merriam, 2009).
+In the social sciences, triangulation is the process of checking results or the conclusions from one data set against the results or conclusions from two or more other data sets (Denzin, 1978; Merriam, 2009).

-It is for just such a purpose that MO SW-PBS has developed End of Year (EOY) Reports for each of the participating schools.
+It is for just such a purpose that MO SW-PBS has developed End of Year (EOY) reports for each of the participating schools.
 The MO SW-PBS EOY reports gather a variety of fidelity and outcome data into one place, allowing for action planning and initiative evaluation.
 Data included in the report includes survey data from PBIS Assessments (SSS, SAS, SET, and TFI scores), quarterly data submissions to consultants, ODR and assistance referral data from the School Outcomes Data submission, and Tier 2 and Tier 3 intervention outcome data.
 In addition, the report comes in a fillable PDF format, allowing teams to add additional information and to complete guiding questions.